 A study by Kansas State University indicates that newlyweds who argue on matters to do with finance at the start of their marriage down the line report a poor relationship.
 As newlyweds, you have a wonderful chance to start working on your new financial status jointly and avoid the fiscal complications that afflict all marriages down the road.
 Following you will find a collection of crucial finance tips to guide you on your path to fiscal stability.

 Start with a talk in real finance

-This is tantamount to looking your husband or wife in the eye and telling him or her "we must talk about finances."
+This is tantamount to looking your spouse in the eye and telling him or her "we must talk about finances."
 Marriage counselors and experts say monetary issues need to be handled early.
-If such a serious issue can be handled by a couple by talking about it early in marriage, it creates a culture of talking about things.
+If such a serious issue can be handled by a couple by talking about it early in marriage, it creates a culture of healthy dialogue.
 In the process, you would have killed lots of birds with a single stone.

-Talking in marriage is everything and so far you are doing great.
-However, lots of couples make the blunder of postponing financial discussions to a time when things get out of hand or become unavoidable.
-Essentially, you really do not want to wait until you are in a crisis to begin talking about finances, raising your voice, straining your marriage.
+You do not want to wait until you are in a crisis to begin talking about finances, raising your voice, straining your marriage.
 The time is now.
-You do not have to wait for your partner in matrimony to make a humongous purchase with your savings to talk about the domestic income.
+You do not have to wait for your partner in matrimony to make a humongous purchase with your savings to talk about domestic income.
 It might start excavating long buried issues as new financial improprieties come into the fore.

 Dig into the issues

 Everyone knows the issue of money is not just awkward, but plain hard.
 Before you got married you were in control of your fiscal worth and did as you pleased with your income.
 However, that disappeared the moment you said "I do."

 Right now your love meter is at its highest level, perhaps more than it will ever be in your marriage for the most part.
 You are now ready to compromise on lots of topics and talk just about anything before life returns to normal and distractions and stresses set in.